 The netX is a highly integrated network controller with a new system architecture optimized for communication and maximum data throughput.

 The netX is based on the 32-bit CPU ARM 926EJ-S, clocked with 200 MHz, has a memory management unit, caches, DSP, and Java extensions.
 The 144 KByte internal RAM and 32 KByte ROM memory, that contains the boot loader, is sufficient for smaller applications.
 For Windows CE and Linux, the memory is externally extended by SDRAM, SRAM or FLASH.
-The connection to a subordinate Host is carried out via the Dual-Port Memory interface which is also configurable as a 16-bit extension bus for stand-alone applications.
+The connection to a superordinate Host is carried out via the Dual-Port Memory interface which is also configurable as a 16-bit extension bus for stand-alone applications.

 Extensive periphery functions, serial interfaces such as UART, USB, SPI, I²C, as well as the integrated graphic controller enable a large variety of applications.
 The central data switch and the four freely configurable communication channels with their own intelligence represent the unique feature and distinguishing characteristic of the netX as a high-end network controller.
 Via five data paths the data switch connects the ARM CPU as well as the communication, graphic, and host controllers to the memory or the peripheral units.
 The controllers thus transmit the data in parallel, contrary to the traditional sequential architecture with merely one common data bus and additional bus allocation cycles.